-The most useful filter for daytime long exposure photography is a 10 stop (ND1000) filter, so if you’re just going to buy one; get a 10 stop ND filter to start with.
+For daytime long exposure techniques the most useful is a 10 stop (ND1000) filter, so if you’re just going to buy one; get a 10 stop ND filter to start with.

-The easiest technique to calculate the correct exposure for long exposure photography is to first download one of the many apps available for your phone.
+The easiest way to calculate the correct exposure for long exposures is to first download one of the many apps available for your phone.
 Just search you app store for “ND calculator’ and choose one.

 Then, with your camera on your tripod in manual mode and the exposure mode set to matrix or average, compose your image without the filter attached.
 Set your ISO to 100, and your aperture to F11 (it doesn’t have to be F11, but it’s a good starting point in terms of image quality and depth of field).
 Adjust the shutter speed until the exposure meter reading in your viewfinder or on your screen is at 0.

 An alternative method is to set the camera to Aperture Priority mode, ISO 100, F11, matrix metering and then read the shutter speed that the camera tells you it is going to use as the starting point.